zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 1.md

 ![](./Image_EcommerceManagementM1/image230.png)

-1.Pattern name: Enter a name of the template to generate gift codes
+1. Pattern name: Enter a name of the template to generate gift codes

-2.Gift code pattern:  Configure the pattern to generate gift codes in mass including the following code:
+2. Gift code pattern:  Configure the pattern to generate gift codes in mass including the following code:

 [A.8] : 8 alpha characters